Space-Foundation/seo-docs/docs/intro.md

 ## Getting Started

-### Here are some basic steps to improve your website's SEO:
+### Here are some basic steps to improve your website's SEO

 * Research keywords: Use tools to find keywords related to your website's content and target those in your website copy and meta tags.